jgauffin/Griffin.Data/docs/Configuration/Conversions.md

 ## Multi column converters

-You can store more complex structures in multiple columns and then convert them to custom classes.
+You can store more complex structures in multiple columns and convert them into custom classes.

-You might have children that varies and for some reason do not want to create a table for every possible child.
+You might have children that vary and do not want to create a table for every possible child type.

-In that case you can store them in a column as JSON and then use a converter to serialize/deserialize them.
+In that case, you can store them in a column as JSON and then use a converter to serialize/deserialize them.

-Multi column converters must implement the interface `IRecordToValueConverter<TPropertyType>`.
-It uses ADO.NETs `IDataRecord` which gives you direct access to a row in the table.
+Multi-column converters must implement the interface `IRecordToValueConverter<TPropertyType>`.
+It uses ADO.NETs `IDataRecord`, which gives you direct access to a row in the table.

 Here is the JSON example: